home-assistant/home-assistant.io/source/_docs/z-wave/entities.markdown

 ---

 <p class='note'>
-This is a work in progress, based upon reports in the forum, the author's own devices, and reading of various documentation.
-It will be incomplete, so if you have a device that isn't reported here, or have a device that reports a different value, please provide a report in the [Z-Wave section](https://community.home-assistant.io/c/configuration/zwave) of the forum or the #zwave channel on [Discord](https://discord.gg/RkajcgS).
+This is a work in progress, based upon reports in the forum, the author's own devices and reading of various documentation.
+It will be incomplete, so if you have a device that isn't reported here or have a device that reports a different value, please provide a report in the [Z-Wave section](https://community.home-assistant.io/c/configuration/zwave) of the forum or the #zwave channel on [Discord](https://discord.gg/RkajcgS).
 </p>

 ## {% linkable_title Binary Sensor %}